Patient's Guide to Prostate Cancer: Treatments

-A nutrition consultation with a professional can be very informative, and can be arranged through the Cancer Resource Center if you are a UCSF Medical Center patient.
+A nutrition consultation with a professional can be very informative, and can be arranged through the Patient and Family Cancer Support Center if you are a UCSF Medical Center patient.
 As always, let your physician know about dietary changes and the supplements you take.

 Being physically active is not only good for the body, it also relieves depression and promotes a sense of well-being.
 Exercise doesn't have to be aerobic or so intense as to lead to pain or exhaustion to be of help.
 Just taking a walk for up to an hour three times a week can provide benefit.

 A wide array of activities can help reduce stress and anxiety.
 These include various meditation practices, modifying your breathing rhythm, visualization, relaxation exercises and massage.
 Classes and groups are available to teach these techniques.
-The UCSF Cancer Resource Center can direct you to information and resources.
+The UCSF Patient and Family Cancer Support Center can direct you to information and resources.